Skip to main content

 Phytoestrogens and the Estrogen Receptor System

-Phytoestrogens are plant-derived compounds that possess a chemical structure similar to human estrogen, allowing them to interact with in the body.
+Phytoestrogens are plant-derived compounds that possess a chemical structure similar to human estrogen, allowing them to interact with estrogen receptors in the body.
 The two main types of estrogen receptors are alpha-receptors (ER-α) and beta-receptors (ER-β).

 ER-α receptors are predominant in the uterus and mammary glands, while ER-β receptors are more common in the brain, bone, and cardiovascular system.
 The fluctuating and declining levels of estradiol, the body’s most potent estrogen, create a state of receptor instability.